yuce/pyswip/README.md

 See the [CHANGELOG](CHANGELOG.md).

-**This library is being refactored.
+**This library is being cleaned up and refactored.
 Expect API breakage and incompatibility with previous versions.**

 Thanks to all [contributors](CONTRIBUTORS.txt).
 If you have contributed to PySWIP in the past and your name does not appear on that list, please [let me know](mailto:yucetekol@gmail.com) so I can add your name.